Terracoding/terracoding.github.com/source/blog/importance-of-tests.md

 Therefore, the lack of a good test suite often disguises itself as a hidden cost.
 A cost that doesn't bite till later.
 The role of a developer is to emphasis to a product owner the importance of testing, mainly for the wellbeing of the product.

-**The Analogy**
+##The Analogy

 At Terracoding we cannot emphasise the importance of automated tests enough.
-We illustrate it's importance using this analogy:
+We illustrate its importance using this analogy:

 A software product that lacks adequate automated tests is like building a skyscraper without construction plans.